kordusas/npp_mcnp_plugin/README.md

 - **Status**: Completed
 - **Description**: For cell blocks,
 - selecting a specific cell displays a list of other cells where that cell is used, facilitating a deeper understanding of cell interactions within the model.
-- Selecting the material popups info about the material.
+- Selecting the material displays info about the material.
-- selecting surfaces popups information about the selected surfaces.
+- selecting surfaces displays information about the selected surfaces.

 ### Surfaces Block Information